-- M.Ed.
-Special Education, Rhode Island College
+- M.A.T.
+Math, Rhode Island College

-- Advanced graduate coursework in administration, Providence College
+- Coursework, Providence College

 Erin began her career at School One as a part-time teacher and began full-time in 2000.
 Erin specializes in English Medieval History, but has taught courses in U.S. History, Western Civilization, Fashion and Décor, Hollywood History and Shakespeare.
 She appreciates good, robust debates and encourages them in all of her classes.
 Erin converts students from “I hate history” to “It’s my favorite class” on a regular basis.
 She is also a warm and caring advisor who can nonetheless deliver a “look” when students are cutting corners.
 She draws on her theater background in stage-managing to help organize School One’s unique graduation ceremony.

 - M.A.T.
 Teaching, Brown University